Super-Charged Sales Follow Up System

 What happened when we sent that text is what really got our salespeople excited.
 See, when our salespeople started sending these text messages they started getting responses.
 And those responses were very curious.

-When our sales people started getting appointments and answers and feedback on when to call, they got really excited.
-But when they realized that the number of people who said they were not interested was very few, they became more confident!
+When our sales people started getting appointments and answers and appointments to call back, they got really excited.
+But when they realized that the number of people who said they were not interested was much smaller than they believed, they became more confident!

 With the exception of the super star salespeople who are probably lacking a gene in their DNA, most people don't look forward to rejection.
 And the fear that they will be rejected with each call can be debilitating.
 With pre-call text messages, it was like we handed them a magic feather, and suddenly they could fly!